 Present simple tasks in context

-Make connection between operations on whole numbers and those on fractions
+Make connections between operations on whole numbers and those on fractions

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 74-75.

 Multiplication